tarof429/stuckathome/linux/README.md

 To see processes in a hierarchical chart, run `ps fax`.

+You should know how to iterate through files from the `find` command.
+For example, `find . -type f -exec grep main {} \;` lists all the files in the current directory with the word `main`.

 ## Devices

 Devices are monitored by systemd-udevd.
 Run `udevadm monitor` and unplugin a USB device to see some output from this daemon.